section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 ### Conclusion

-Fast website boosts your search engine rankings, improves search engine indexing, reduces bounce rate, leads to increased conversion rate, and increases time on the website.
+Fast websites boost your search engine rankings, improve search engine indexing, reduce bounce rate, lead to increased conversion rate, and increase time on the website.
 The overall effect is that you get a higher conversion rate and users enjoy visiting your website.
 I hope that the guide was helpful to you.
 Happy WordPress optimization.